 Deciding whether this is a treatment you want to request is a very personal decision.
 Our information sheet 'Nusinersen for children with SMA Type 1 – Information for Families' talks more about the treatment, which children are eligible and what happens next if you do request access to the programme.

 Under the terms of the EAP, Biogen funds the drug free to eligible children accepted on the EAP for the child’s lifetime.

-Biogen had said it will keep the EAP open, at least until the end of 2017 and has continued to do so.
+Biogen had said it would keep the EAP open, at least until the end of 2017 and has continued to do so.
 This should mean that, whatever their home address, eligible children should be able to access treatment which will be paid for throughout their lifetime, even when the programme finally closes to further new children.
 Children already on the programme are also guaranteed access and funding.